 Internally, though, chatbots aren’t that much different from most other modern software.
-This is especially true when you consider that its standard structure is fundamentally the basic pillar of computer programming.
+This is especially true when considering that its standard structure is fundamentally the basic pillar of computer programming.

-Of course, there are several distinctive elements and these form the basis of what a chatbot builder is integrally.
+Of course, there are several distinctive elements, and these form the basis of what a chatbot builder is.

 As for things specific to chatbot builders, though, here are some of the feature-based characteristics you should take into consideration:

-When dealing with workflows, for most developers the question of what is a chatbot builder typically lies in how the chatbot itself makes its interactions.
-Because, while both are designed manually, their inner workings (for each subsequent response) can work very differently to the point that its complexity alone can determine the price of its overall services:
+When dealing with workflows, for most developers, the question of what is a chatbot builder typically lies in how the chatbot itself makes its interactions.
+Because while both are designed manually, their inner workings (for each subsequent response) can work very differently to the point that their complexity alone can determine the price of their overall services:

 Applications where scripted chatbots are optimal:

-- Very low to no expected interaction – for any type of application where the platform simply does not require full interactions at all.
-For example, issuing information relay commands over a collaborative messaging platform such as Slack.
+for any type of application where the platform simply does not require full interactions at all.
+For example, issuing information relay commands over a collaborative messaging platform like Slack.

 2. AI-based Chatbots

-- Any applications where natural language is the priority – speaking casually in human language, especially when it comes to internet lingo, requires flexible knowledge of expressive variations.
-In order to understand each version of roughly the same conveyed meaning, a good AI-powered chatbot is a necessity.
+speaking casually in human language, especially when it comes to internet lingo, requires flexible knowledge of expressive variations.
+In order to understand each version of roughly the same conveyed meaning, a good AI-powered chatbot is necessary.

-Generally, application considerations for chatbots usually start from the platform that they will be used on.
+Generally, application considerations for chatbots usually start from the platform that they will be used.
 Would it be a website-only platform?
 Does it have third-party support?
 What about popular social media platforms?
 Or is it just social media exclusive?